 Diagnostics of UIP and IPF

 The diagnosis of IPF is usually made late in the disease process due to the non-specificity of the presenting symptoms.
 Therefore, the current consensus is to focus on multidisciplinary approaches to diagnose IPF as early as possible to provide a possible treatment for the patient.

 History and physical findings

-Physicians should pay attention to historical clues that may suggest the presence of obstructive sleep apnea (OSA) because studies have demonstrated the high prevalence of OSA in patients with idiopathic pulmonary fibrosis.
+Physicians should pay attention to historical clues that may suggest the presence of obstructive sleep apnea (OSA) because studies have demonstrated a high prevalence of OSA in patients with IPF.